 The Immortalists (Chloe Benjamin) — Reading the jacket copy might make you think this book is a work of magical realism, but it’s really a family story — but a very creative one.
 Four children visit fortune teller who claims to be able to predict the day each of them will die.
 The rest of the novel follows each sibling’s path through life, asking the question: how much control do we have over the trajectory of our lives?

 The Woman in the Window (A.J.
 Finn) — This is a solid suspense novel that doesn’t quite live up to the hype.
 But what could?
-It kept me engrossed on a long plane trip, AND I found the ending completely surprising.
+It kept me engrossed on a long plane trip, even if I didn’t find the ending completely surprising.
+Hitchcock aficionados will enjoy the film references.

 Far From the Tree (Robin Benway) — The National Book Award winner for Young People’s Literature in 2017, Far From the Tree tells the affecting story of three siblings, given up by their birth mother, who find one another as teenagers.
 I’m a little surprised this won the National Book Award — it’s very good but not exceptional.